dancer1325/tc-guide-testing-spring-boot-rest-api/README.md

 This is sample code for [Getting started with Testcontainers in a Java SpringBoot Project](https://testcontainers.com/guides/testing-spring-boot-rest-api-using-testcontainers) Guide.

 ## 1. Setup Environment
-Make sure you have Java 8+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.
+* Make sure you have Java 8+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.
+  * Problems:
+    * Problem1: "Could not find a valid Docker environment." -- setUp: Rancher Desktop, macOs Intel --
+      * Attempt1: "Using VZ emulation". `ifconfig | grep vznat` doesn't find anything
+      * Solution: Run Rancher Desktop in admin mode -- Preferences, Application, General, Allow to acquire administrative access

-If you are going to use Maven build tool then make sure Java 17+ is installed.
+* If you are going to use Maven build tool then make sure Java 17+ is installed.

 For example: